franciscop/brownies/readme.md

 local.token = 'Hello';
 ```

-**Warning**: `subscribe()` cannot assure that it is synchronous nor that the order is maintained, so the above might not trigger if the end value is the same as the initial value or middle steps might not be shown.
+**Warning**: `subscribe()` cannot guarantee being sync, so the above might not trigger if the end value is the same as the initial value or middle steps might not be shown.

 Changes work even if you use the native API to change the values, or even if the changes happen on another tab: